coder-JMHou/LFormer/README.md

 # LFormer
 Official Implementation of LFormer (Accepted to ACM MM2024).
 Complete code will be released soon!
+# Notes
+We provide the pre-trained weights on WV3 dataset.
+You can train the model on your datasets.
 # Dataset
 Datasets: [Pansharpening](https://github.com/liangjiandeng/PanCollection) and [Hyperspectral](https://github.com/shangqideng/BDT).